Food & Drink

 Looking for a great cornstarch substitute?
-Cornstarch is a kitchen staple perfect for use as a thickening agent for gravy and stews, as well as creating the perfect crispy fried coating, but you may not always have it on hand.
+Cornstarch is a kitchen staple perfect for use as a thickening agent for gravy and stews, and it creates the perfect crispy fried coating, but you may not always have it on hand.
 In addition, you may be looking for a substitution due to allergies, of which corn is a common one.

-In the meantime, if you’ve managed to empty out that trusty trademark yellow container of cornstarch and find yourself in a pinch looking for something else to thicken soups, sauces or fillings, there are a number of useful alternatives.
-We’ve rounded up a few great options to use instead of cornstarch as well as suggestions on getting the best results.
+If you’ve managed to empty out that trusty trademark yellow container of cornstarch and find yourself in a pinch looking for something else to thicken soups, sauces or fillings, there are a number of useful alternatives.
+We’ve rounded up a few great cornstarch substitutes as well as suggestions on getting the best results.

 Jump to Section